exist2021/manojwork/content/pages/Myth Buster - Working Hard wont make you rich.md

 date: 2023-05-01
 lastMod: 2023-05-01
 ---
-You will probably end up breaking your back than becoming rich and working your ass off.
+You will probably end up breaking your back than becoming rich by working your ass off.

 ## Here is what will make you rich